Top 10 Safe Vegetables for Dogs

 • Antioxidants - fight free radical cells that can lead to cancer or other mutations and diseases

-How to Feed Your Dog Celery
+How to Feed Celery to Dogs

 There are so many great reasons to feed your doggo celery.
 It’s crunchy, hydrating, and nutrient-dense.
 Celery to your dog has excellent anti-inflammatory and antioxidants to keep your dog’s body in tip-top shape.